IDMNYU/DM-UY1133-B_CreativeCodingFA15/syllabus.md

 • Unexceptable - D/F - Little or no development of technique; is unable or unwilling to accept critique; unable to make adjustments.

+#### Late Work
+Unless specified, work is due the following class period.

+Work that is turned in after the due date & time, but same day, get's 1/3 letter grade deduction.
+Work that is turned in the same week, get's 2/3 grade deduction.
+Subsequent submissions get one letter grade deduction for ever week that it is late, beyond the first week.
+Deductions are calculated after the initial grade is given.

 #### The numerical breakdown for letter grades is as follows: